Spencer-L/Spencer-L.github.io/about.md

 currently an active researcher at the University of Southern California's Institute for Creative Technologies with the Mixed Reality Lab, Virtual Human Therapeutics Lab, as well as the Mobile & Environmental Media Lab at the USC School of Cinematic Arts.
-I hold a B.S. in Computer Science from USC and will be graduating with a M.S. in Computer Science from USC in Spring of 2025.
+I hold a B.S. in Computer Science and minor in Immersive Media from USC and will be graduating with a M.S. in Computer Science from USC in Spring of 2025.
 .
 </p>